OkaMoez/SDVMM2/README.md

 # Stardew Valley Mod Manager 2

 Simple mod manager for Stardew Valley to be used with SMAPI and Content Patcher.
 Originally inpired by yuukiw's StardewValleyMM in vb.NET.
-And most of this README is a template that needs work.
+And this README is from a template and needs work.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-wxWidgets v3.0.0 or better
+Visual Studio Community 2019 (if you want to use the solution file) wxWidgets v3.0.0 or better

-### Installing

-## Running the tests

-I don't have tests atm.
-My bad.

-### Break down into end to end tests

-### And coding style tests

-## Deployment

-## Built With

-## Contributing

 ## Goals
+### Always
+* ALL BUTTONS HAVE A FUNCTION

 ### Before first alpha release:
 In order of importance.
-* ALL BUTTONS HAVE A FUNCTION [PARTIAL]
 * See Installed Mods (and State) [COMPLETE]
 * Toggle Mods On/Off [COMPLETE]
-* Locate Game Directory [TODO]
+* Locate Game Directory [PARTIAL]
-* Locate Steam Directory [TODO]
+* Locate Steam Directory [PARTIAL]
 * Shortcut to Mod Folders [COMPLETE]
 * Shortcut to Mod Sources (Nexus/Forums) [COMPLETE]